LaKo: Knowledge-driven Visual Question Answering via Late Knowledge-to-Text Injection: Abstract

 \section{Abstract}

-Visual question answering (VQA) \cjy{often} requires an understanding of visual concepts and language semantics, \cjy{which relies on} external knowledge. \cjy{Most existing methods exploit pre-trained language models or/and unstructured text, but the knowledge in these resources are often incomplete and noisy.
-Some methods prefer to use knowledge graphs (KGs) which often have intensive structured knowledge, but the research is still quite preliminary.} In this paper, we propose \textbf{LaKo}, a \cjy{knowledge-driven} VQA method via \textbf{La}te \textbf{K}nowledge-to-text Injecti\textbf{o}n. \cjy{To effectively incorporate an external KG, we transfer triples into text and propose a late injection mechanism.} Finally we \cjy{address VQA as a text generation task with an effective encoder-decoder paradigm.
-In the evaluation with OKVQA datasets, our method achieves state-of-the-art results.}
+Visual question answering (VQA) often requires an understanding of visual concepts and language semantics, \cjy{which relies on} external knowledge. \cjy{Most existing methods exploit pre-trained language models or/and unstructured text, but the knowledge in these resources are often incomplete and noisy.
+Some other methods prefer to use knowledge graphs (KGs) which often have intensive structured knowledge, but the research is still quite preliminary.} In this paper, we propose \textbf{LaKo}, a \cjy{knowledge-driven} VQA method via \textbf{La}te \textbf{K}nowledge-to-text Injecti\textbf{o}n. \cjy{To effectively incorporate an external KG, we transfer triples into textual format and propose a late injection mechanism for knowledge fusion.} Finally we address VQA as a text generation task with an effective encoder-decoder paradigm, which achieves state-of-the-art results on OKVQA datasets.

 { {figures/} }

 \ccsdesc[500]{Computing methodologies~Artificial intelligence} \ccsdesc[500]{Computing methodologies~Knowledge representation and reasoning} \ccsdesc[300]{Computing methodologies~Semantic networks}